I Can't Believe It's Not Butter!: History

 Fabio Lanzoni, spokesman of the brand since 1994.

 The J.H.
 Filbert company, based in Baltimore, Maryland, US developed the product in 1979 as a low-cost alternative to butter for the food service industry.
 The name originated from a comment by the husband of a company secretary as he sampled the product and it was first marketed to retail consumers in 1981.
 The company was acquired by Unilever in 1986, which then expanded sales of the product, previously only available primarily in the Washington, DC/Baltimore area, throughout the entire United States in 1988 and later to the United Kingdom, Canada and Mexico in 1991.
 The product was put on the market in Germany in 2011 and in Chile in 2012.

+In 2018, Unilever sold its margarine and spreads business, which included the I Can't Believe It's Not Butter! brand, to investment firm Kohlberg Kravis Roberts (KKR) for US$8.04 billion.

 Fabio has been the brand's celebrity spokesman since 1994, appearing in many of the brand's commercials, usually with his only line of dialogue being the brand name.